Wentworth Studio logo

 Pediment: The triangular gable end of a classical building, or the same form used elsewhere in the building.

-Pier: A square or rectangular masonry or wood pier which supports a building and carries the weight of it down to the ground.
+Pier: A square or rectangular masonry or wood pier that supports a building and carries the weight of it down to the ground.

 Post and beam construction: A simple building framing system that uses a series of vertical posts and horizontal beams.